Chalat Hatten & Banker’s Auto Accident Attorneys Are Your Ally

 Though most people are familiar with the rules of the road and understand basic traffic safety, a new traffic accident occurs in the U.S. every minute.
 Preventable driver error, such as distracted or drunk driving, causes most motor vehicle accidents.
-Here are the top causes of car collisions:
+Here are the top causes of car collisions in Colorado:

 Claiming 2,841 lives in 2018 alone, distracted driving has become a leading cause of car accidents.
 Distracted driving is any activity that diverts attention from driving: talking on the phone, texting, adjusting the radio, applying makeup, eating or drinking.

 Over a quarter (25%) of all traffic-related deaths result directly from alcohol impairment, according to the US Department of Transportation.
 Alcohol